Ercenk/ContosoAMPBasic/README.md

 1. Azure AD returns the access token

-1. Solution prepends “Bearer “ (notice the space) to the access token, and adds it to the “Authorization” header of the outgoing request.
-We are using the marketplace token previously received on the landing page to get the details of the subscription using the “resolve” API
+1. Solution prepends "Bearer " (notice the space) to the access token, and adds it to the "Authorization" header of the outgoing request.
+We are using the marketplace token previously received on the landing page to get the details of the subscription using the "resolve" API

 1. The subscription details is returned